-1. Public: The general public health and welfare will benefit because the revision may encourage the use of the delisted substances in place of products containing more reactive and thereby more polluting substances.
-These substances are considered to be negligibly reactive in the formation of ground level ozone and are not expected to contribute to violations of the NAAQS.
-These substances are not hazardous air pollutants, and will not deplete upper atmosphere ozone.
-Therefore, these substances do not have a negative effect on human health or the environment.
+1. Public: The general public health and welfare will benefit because the revision may encourage the use of the delisted substance in place of products containing more reactive and thereby more polluting substances.
+This substance is considered to be negligibly reactive in the formation of ground level (tropospheric) ozone, will not deplete upper level (stratospheric) ozone, and is not considered to be a hazardous (toxic) air pollutant.
+Therefore, this substance does not have a negative effect on human health or the environment.

-Excluding these substances as VOCs will make it easier and less expensive for industry to use them.
-Companies that use these substances in place of more reactive substances may also benefit by reducing their VOC emissions and concomitant reductions in permitting and other regulatory requirements.
+Excluding this substance as a VOC will make it easier and less expensive for industry to use it.
+Companies that use this substance in place of more reactive substances may also benefit by reducing their VOC emissions and concomitant reductions in permitting and other regulatory requirements.

-2. Department: The revision will allow the department to focus VOC reduction strategies on substances that have a negative impact on human health and the environment.
+2. Department: The amendment will allow the department to focus VOC reduction strategies on substances that have a negative impact on human health and the environment.